You have probably encountered a whiteish-blue substance on your battery terminal at least once before when opening your

 2. Copper compression terminals

 These clamps are one of the best in the market and will help prevent further battery terminal corrosion.
 The clamps are made from tinned copper and ensure that the whole clamp comes into contact with the electric current.

 One of the causes of battery terminal corrosion is a battery that is overcharged or undercharged.
 The manufacturer’s manual often has the recommended battery voltage.
-You should adhere to this if you want to prevent corrosion forming on the terminals.
+Make sure you are not charging it too hard with your car battery charger.

-There are various sprays that are available on the market to prevent terminal corrosion.
+Various sprays are available on the market to prevent terminal corrosion.
 You can also use Vaseline or grease if you find the sprays expensive.
 Coated felt pads could also be used to prevent corrosion of the battery terminals.